slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On politics and taxes

 *'For the friends: everything.
-For the others: the law.'*
+For the others: the law.' -- paraphrased from Machiavelli*

-> *'Politicians don't get educated.
-They get bought.'*
+Politicians don't get educated.
+They get bought.

 > *'To reduce corruption diminish people involved on analogic processes.'*